takuyaisomura/computational_cost/README.md

 b, Relationship between the state dimensionality N and the number of local minima N_LM.

+Run 'fig2a.m' and 'fig2b.m'.
 The simulation should take approximately 1 day.

 ### fig3